AndrewPomorski/ProLogger/README.md

  - Silencing
  - Verbose mode

-📝 Some **upcoming features** I have in mind:
+📝 Some of the **upcoming** features I have in mind:

- - Editing message template
+ - Editing message templates
  - Logstash support
  - Silencing on a per-level basis
  - TypeScript support
- - Optimizing file size
+ - File size optimization
  - Removing unnecessary dependancies
  - Browser support